741 Colonel Ledyard Highway

 work on the previous Street Sweeper, noting that periodically they would send the sweeper

 back to the manufacturer for extensive refurbishment work.
-He stated that he included
+He stated in the past that he

-funding in the Heavy Equipment Reserve Account so that the funding was available when
+included funding in the Heavy Equipment Reserve Account so that the funding was

 The Finance Committee agreed that both the Street Sweeper and the Food Scrap Composting